searchinglokesh/AOS_SIGNALS/README.md

 }
 ```

-### Unblocking and Waiting for Signals
+## Unblock and Wait
-The `sigpause` function can be used to unblock a signal and wait for it to arrive:
+Using `sigpause` to unblock and wait for a signal to arrive.

 ```c
 #include <stdio.h>